 ◙ The book I’ve recently read on this is HEAL YOUR VAGUS NERVE, HEAL YOURSELF: A Guide to Enhancing Vagus Nerve Function, by Hoyd Lucy.

-It’s a small book, 23 pages, $3.56 and sometimes $2.99 (I still don’t understand why these changes in the price on Amazon…) which is more like a resume on available alternative methods for stimulating the vagus nerve.
+It’s a small book, 23 pages, which is more like a resume on available alternative methods for stimulating the vagus nerve.
 An easy to read book, written for lay people.
 What’s good in this book is that reviewing all these methods we get an idea of what might work for us.

 Here is a quick peep into the first easiest methods to stimulate the vagus nerve: